+Exclusions: Unavailable to students with credit for PUBH417.
 Examines the role of health personnel in the control of infectious disease in institutional environments, with respect to appropriate preventive policy and procedures, inspection and investigation.
 Particular attention is paid to problem areas unique to hospitals, schools, housing and facilities for child and adult care.
 Recreational, animal care, and personal services facilities are examined in addition to biomedical waste handling and response to nuisance-type situations.
 Strategies for managing vaccine-preventable, sexually transmitted, and emerging infectious diseases are also discussed.

-PUBH4104 Food Borne Diseases

-Prerequisites: 3 credits in Introductory Microbiology.
+PUBH4104 Food Borne Diseases Credits: 3 Prerequisites: 3 credits in Introductory Microbiology.
 Exclusions: Unavailable to students with credit for PUBH419.
 A survey of the agents of food borne disease.
 Bacteria, viruses, protozoa and parasites all play a role in various diseases related to food contamination.
 How food becomes contaminated, the health effects of contamination and preventive measures will be discussed.
 Laboratory sessions will focus on methods of detection, isolation and enumeration of organisms associated with food.

-1 PUBH4105 Occupational Health and Safety Legislation
+PUBH4105 Occupational Health and Safety Legislation Credits: 3 Exclusions: Unavailable to students with credit for PUBH421.
 Specific jurisdictional legislation dealt with includes the Canadian Federal Labour Code, the Nova Scotia Occupational Health and Safety Act and the American Occupational Health and Safety Act.
 Material will be presented using lectures and review of appropriate legislative documents.
+PUBH4106 Public Health Education Credits: 3 Prerequisites: 6 credits in Public Health.